chitalu/glfw-project/README.md

 Alternatively you can use a git GUI program such as [Fork](https://git-fork.com/) to get the code.
 Most of these will automatically download the git submodules.

-If you download the code from GitHub via the "Download ZIP" approach, you'll also need to download GLFW into the _glfw_ folder.
-The correct version can be found by clicking on the _glfw_ folder you see on the [front page of the _glfw-project_ GitHub repository](https://github.com/chitalu/glfw-project.git).
+If you download the code from GitHub via the "Download ZIP" approach, you'll also need to download GLFW and GLM into the _glfw_ folder.
+The correct version can be found by clicking on the _glfw_  _glm_ folder you see on the [front page](https://github.com/chitalu/glfw-project.git) of the _glfw-project_ GitHub repository.

 ## Using CMake to create the project